Kapan: Economy

-Kapan has been a major centre for the production of many non-ferrous metals.
-The Kapan mining company is currently owned by Chaarat plc, a British company.
-It is currently working the Shahumyan deposit and produces around 65,000 ounces of gold equivalent in copper and zinc concentrates per year.

-Kapan is home to many industrial firms.
-The largest firms are the "Kapan CH.SH.SH." for building materials founded in 1947, the Kapan machine tools plant founded in 1972, the Sonatex knitting factory founded in 1985, and Marila LLC for meat and dairy products founded in 2010.

 Tourism is growing in the region of Kapan.
-The nearby cableway of the Wings of Tatev connecting Halidzor village with the Tatev Monastery has greatly contributed in the development of the sector.
+The nearby Wings of Tatev aerial tramway connecting Halidzor village with Tatev Monastery has greatly contributed to the development of the tourism sector.
 Many hotels and mountain resorts are set to open in the near future, while the upcoming opening of the Syunik Airport of Kapan will increase tourist access.
 Ark Ecological NGO, headquartered in Kapan, has been working on the development of ecotourism in the Syunik region since 2013, and is currently building hiking trail infrastructure to connect Kapan and the Tatev Monastery.

 Education

-Kapan is the education centre of southern Armenia.
-It has 13 public education schools, 3 music schools and 3 sport academies.

 The Kapan campus of the National Polytechnic University of Armenia is home to two faculties: